CS200-S25/Assignment5/README.md

 1.B.
 Add an instance method to print the contents of the frequency table.
 The method header is: public void printFrequencies(int[] nums).
 You can decide how to print this data, there is no required format for this output.

-1. C. Make sure to test your methods by running this main() in the Frequencies class.
+1.C.
+Make sure to test your methods by running this main() in the Frequencies class.

 ```
 public static void main(String[] args){